tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 #### Using WinBox

 1. Open the `Files` window again and drag and drop the config file (the one that ends in `.rsc`) from your computer into the `Files` window.
+Make sure to drop the file in the `flash` subdirectory.

 ## Reboot the device with the new configuration

 ### Using the administrative web interface

-1. Reopen the MikroTik GUI in your web browser and navigate back to `Files` as described in section 3 above.
+1. Return to the MikroTik GUI in your web browser and navigate back to `Files` as described in the section above.
 You should see the config file you just uploaded.
 2. Click `System` in the left side menu.
 3. Click `Reset Configuration` in the left side menu dropdown.
 4. Select `No Default Configuration`
-5. Run After Reset: `flash/omni-poe-ether5.rsc` (click the popup on the right to select this).
+5. For the `Run After Reset` option, select `flash/omni-poe-ether5.rsc`.
 6. Click `Reset Configuration`,
-7. The Omnitik will now reboot (and install new firmware if you uploaded it).
-If it plays some beeps, ending with an 8-bit version of [Zombie Nation’s KernKraft 400](https://youtu.be/gbcG2TI4GBk?t=116) 🤘🤘🤘.
+7. The Omni will now reboot, reset the configuration and load the configuration you uploaded.
+You will  be disconnected from the management wireless network.
+The Omni should beep multiple times, ending with an 8-bit version of [Zombie Nation’s KernKraft 400](https://youtu.be/gbcG2TI4GBk?t=116) 🤘🤘🤘.
 If you hear this, the configuration was a success.

 ### Using WinBox

-1. Open the Terminal in WinBox and type `import flash/omni-poe-ether5.rsc`.
-Replace `flash/omni-poe-ether5.rsc` with the name of the file you just uploaded if it is different.
-2. Press the `enter` or return key on your computer and the Omni should load up the config.
+1. Click `System` in the left side menu.
+2. Click `Reset Configuration` in the left side menu dropdown.
+3. Select `No Default Configuration`
+4. For the `Run After Reset` option, select `flash/omni-poe-ether5.rsc`.
+5. Click `Reset Configuration`,
-3. The Omni will beep and you will be disconnected from the device in WinBox as well as the management wireless network.
+6. The Omni will now reboot, reset the configuration and load the configuration you uploaded.
+You will  be disconnected from WinBox as well as the management wireless network.
+The Omni should beep multiple times, ending with an 8-bit version of [Zombie Nation’s KernKraft 400](https://youtu.be/gbcG2TI4GBk?t=116) 🤘🤘🤘.
+If you hear this, the configuration was a success.

 ## Set the administrative password